fupelaqu/node-security-middleware/README.md

       app.use(security({
         debug : false, // for debug purpose realmName : 'Express-security', // realm name
-        store : store, // store which will be used to retrieve user information - inMemoryStore by default rememberMe : true, // whether a cookie will be set after authentication or not - false by default secure : true, // whether to use secured cookies or not - false by default
+        store : inMemoryStore, // store which will be used to retrieve user information - inMemoryStore by default if none specified rememberMe : true, // whether a cookie will be set after authentication or not - false by default secure : true, // whether to use secured cookies or not - false by default
         credentialsMatcher: 'sha256', // a credentialsMatcher must be provided to check if the provided token credentials match the stored account credentials using the encrypted algoithm specified